below are notable astronomical events coming up for the month of

 Ceres is in the constellation

-the young crescent Moon passes close to the largest asteroid, and
+27th of the month, the young crescent Moon passes close to the largest

 Showers - http://amsmeteors.org/showers.html